exploratory-io/book/wrangling/clean_names.md

 ### UpperCamel
-A column name is created with multiple words that are joined together as a single word with the first letter of each of the multiple words uppercased within the new word that forms the Column Name.
+A column name is created with multiple words that are joined together as a single word with the first letter of each word uppercased.

 For example, "Product Name" becomes "ProductName".